koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 So I change the first test from `xit` to `it`.
 The test is `should be able to create a file`.

-This is a case to create `test.txt` file using `file` component.
+This is a case to create a file using `file` component.

-Let's run again.
+Let's run again with `watch` option.

-> yarn test
+> yarn test --watch

 The test was failed.
 Let's see the host config file.